 - New chapter on deucravacitinib,

 - Psoriatic arthritis

 - Diabetes mellitus

 - Viral hepatitis

 - Depression

 - Tuberculosis screening

+- Wish for child/ Pregnancy

 - The algorithm as well as the decision grid.

-The above mentioned changes were presented to the GDG in an online survey.
+The above-mentioned changes were presented to the GDG in an online survey.
 All experts were asked to vote (agree / disagree/comment).
 Alternative suggestions could be entered as a reply option.
 Voting was not anonymous but experts could not see how others had voted.
 Only the EuroGuiDerm Team had access to the results.
 All authors could participate but the votes of those with personal financial conflicts of interest did not count.

-Six of 25 experts (24%) declared personal-financial conflicts of interest (see below), meaning that they did not vote or their vote was not counted.
+Nine of 28 experts (32%) declared personal-financial conflicts of interest (see below), meaning that they did not vote or their vote was not counted.
 One external expert declared personal-financial conflicts of interest but was not entitled to vote.
 Alexander Nast is the guideline coordinator and did not vote.
 He does not have any personal-financial conflicts of interests.

-TABLE 1 DECLARATIONS OF PERSONAL-FINANCIAL CONFLICTS OF INTERESTS AS PROVIDED BY EXPERT 2023
+TABLE 1 DECLARATIONS OF PERSONAL-FINANCIAL CONFLICTS OF INTERESTS AS PROVIDED BY EXPERT 2022-2025